 If I Have a Medical Condition, Can I Still Have a CoolSculpting Treatment?

 The CoolSculpting® procedure is not for everyone.
 You should not have the CoolSculpting® procedure if you suffer from cryoglobulinemia, cold agglutinin disease, or paroxysmal cold hemoglobinuria.
 Tell your doctor if you have any medical conditions including recent surgery, pre-existing hernia, and any known sensitivities or allergies so they can determine whether you are a candidate for the CoolSculpting procedure.

 The Next Step in Your CoolSculpting Journey

-Now that you have seen a man and woman treated with a CoolSculpting treatment, you should feel confident in answering, "how does CoolSculpting work."
+Now that you have seen a man and woman treated with a CoolSculpting treatment, you should feel confident in answering, "how does CoolSculpting work?"
 Are you ready to find out if you are a good candidate for the treatment?
-Take this short quiz to help determine if CoolSculpting is right for you.
+Take this short quiz to help determine if CoolSculpting may be right for you.

 Next, you'll want to meet with a CoolSculpting clinician in your area to come up with your complete treatment plan.
 With this unique treatment plan, you'll be one step closer to achieving your body sculpting goals.